 If you play a musical instrument and love to help others, why not try teaching music lessons?
 This is a great opportunity for anyone who plays music to earn some extra money.
 You can offer lessons to other kids in your own home, in their homes, or even in a local public space, church, or community center.
 Do some research and ask around to see what other venues are available to you.
 While you may be experienced at your instrument, you might be new to teaching music.
 Check out some helpful methods here.

-YouTube supplies an outlet for many people to create their own channel and content and market themselves online.
-With YouTube, you don’t need to be an adult—some of the most popular Youtubers are kids.
+YouTube is an outlet for many people to create their own channel and content and market themselves online.
+With YouTube, you don’t need to be an adult—some of the most popular Youtubers are teens.
 To stand out, you’ll need to come up with a concept or niche that you want to be associated with, which could be anything from gaming, beauty tutorials, toy reviews, family adventures, and more.
 Once you have your concept, you can start creating videos.
 It’s important to focus not only on quantity but also quality—this is the key to growing your channel and brand online.
 Open your channel by publishing an introduction video, then develop a regular posting schedule and stick to it—when viewers know when to come back to watch more videos, they’re more likely to become regular subscribers.
 Engage with your viewers through comments and messages to help you grow an audience that is interested in what you have to say.
 YouTube can be an extremely fun, creative job option for a 13-year-old and has the power to change the world and become a full-time hobby or career in your future adult life.
-YouTube Academy has all the resources you need to get started.

 Seasonal Jobs for 13 year olds